cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 No instructions are removed or added, but the execution of the code is faster.

-## Inaccessible code elimination
+## Unreachable code elimination

-This optimizer removes instructions that are inaccessible.
+This optimizer removes instructions that are unreachable.
-There are several ways inaccessible instructions might appear:
+There are several ways unreachable instructions might appear:
-1. Jump threading can create inaccessible jumps that are no longer targeted.
+1. Jump threading can create unreachable jumps that are no longer targeted.
-2. User-created inaccessible regions, such as `while false ... end`.
+2. User-created unreachable regions, such as `while false ... end`.
-3. User defined functions which are called from an inaccessible region.
+3. User defined functions which are called from an unreachable region.

 Instruction removal is done in loops until no instructions are removed.
-This way entire branches of inaccessible code (i.e. all code inside the `while false ... end` statement) should be eliminated, assuming the unconditional jump normalization optimizer was also active.
+This way entire branches of unreachable code (i.e. all code inside the `while false ... end` statement) should be eliminated, assuming the unconditional jump normalization optimizer was also active.

 The `end` instruction, even when not accessible, is not removed unless the optimization level is `aggressive`.